LiquoriChris/azuredevops-extension-tag-git-release/readme.md

 Utilizes the Azure DevOps Rest API to call the annotated tagging method.
 Creates the tag based on environment variables from the release pipeline.

-Authentication is handled by using the OAuth token which must be enabled in each environment in order to use this task.
+Authentication is handled by either using an OAuth token, which utilizes the built-in System.Accesstoken variable in Azure DevOps or Person Access Token (PAT).
+Adding a PAT can be found under the "Advanced" drop down in the task options.

 ## Note